We Tasted the Finalists for Lay's Newest Potato Chip Flavor

 - “It tastes like a dirty chip.”

-- “These didn’t quite deliver on the sesame and poppy seen flavor.”
+- “These didn’t quite deliver on the sesame and poppy seed flavors.”

 Wavy Fried Green Tomato - Submitted by Gregory Pope; Charlotte, NC